 Stars range from Good to Exceptional.
 Simple as that

-Recommended Dishes: Chicken Satay, Sashimi, Clams, Lobster Noodles, Yellow Chicken, Nasi Goreng, Pandan Custard
+Recommended Dishes: Cauliflower, Chicken Satay, Sashimi, Clams, Lobster Noodles, Yellow Chicken, Nasi Goreng, Pandan Custard